MicasaGroup/getcleandata/README.md

 -------

 The script for producing the tidy data is broken into 10 sections:

-1. Read the raw data into memory
+1. Read the raw data into memory.

-2. Each dataframe is given meaningful column names
+2. Each dataframe is given meaningful column names.

 3. For both the test and train dataset, merge the subject, activity and measurment data; then merge the test and training data.

-4. Clean up any dataset that is no longer used (to release memory)
+4. Clean up any dataset that is no longer used (to release memory).

-5. Extract the mean and standard deviation of each measurement type
+5. Extract the mean and standard deviation of each measurement type.

-6. Change the activity name to show the descriptive name
+6. Change the activity name to show the descriptive name.

 7. Reshape the data to be a long data set, then calculate the average for each activity/subject/measurement type.

 8. Tidied the data in the measurement.

-9. Write the tidied data into a file "tidydata.txt"
+9. Write the tidied data into a file "tidydata.txt".

 10. Remove all data and temporary variables used.

 Instructions for running this script